Atlanta Metropolitan State College

-Atlanta Metropolitan State College is a public college in Atlanta, Georgia.
+Atlanta Metropolitan State College is a public college in Atlanta, Georgia, United States.
 It is part of the University System of Georgia.

 History

 In June 1965, the University System of Georgia authorized the creation of a junior college in the Atlanta metropolitan area.
 A location was selected adjacent to the Atlanta Area Technical School and construction began in 1973, finishing the subsequent year.
 The construction cost an estimated $2 million.
 Classes began in September 1974 with an initial enrollment of 504 students.